 Newspapers and paper towels are the cheapest and easiest substrates for ball pythons with regards to cleaning and disinfecting – out with the old, in with the new.
 Cypress mulch and orchid bark are great substrates for controlling humidity, but remember that too much humidity can be as detrimental (if not more) as too little.
 Never use any substrate containing cedar, as it contains oils that can be deadly to reptiles!
 Avoid sand, shavings and peat bedding.

-Feed your ball python an appropriately sized rodent weekly.
+Feed your new baby albino ball python for sale an appropriately sized rodent weekly.
 “Appropriately sized” means prey items that are no bigger in circumference than the ball python at its largest circumference.
-Ball pythons can eat rats from the time they are young – starting off with rat pups or “crawlers” at first and moving up in size as they grow.
+Albino Ball pythons for sale can eat rats from the time they are young – starting off with rat pups or “crawlers” at first and moving up in size as they grow.
 Do not handle your ball python for at least a day after feeding, as this can lead to regurgitation.
 Ball pythons can be fed frozen/thawed or pre-killed rodents.
 Never leave a live rodent unattended with any snake, as they can injure the snake.

 Always have fresh, clean water available for your ball python.
 Check the water daily.
 The size of the water dish is up to you.
 If it is large enough for the ball python to crawl in to and soak, sooner or later your snake will make the most of the opportunity – ball pythons seem to enjoy a nice soak from time to time.
 Ensure that the water bowl is not too deep for juvenile animals – 1 inch or so will suffice.
 Snakes of many species will defecate in their water bowls from time to time, so be prepared to clean and disinfect the water bowl.
 The water bowl should be cleaned and disinfected on a weekly basis.
 Having a spare water bowl for such occasions can be handy, so that one may be used while the other is being cleaned.